Vinyl-Labs/vinylDash/README.md

 ## Mockups
 - I designed the mockups using Figma.
 I wanted to use a clean and simple UI for the dashboard.
+- Logos, icons and other customer images were created with adobe illustrator.

   ![alt text](https://imgur.com/BJJhOMh.png "Dashboard View")
   ![alt text](https://imgur.com/7f6n41u.png "Create Event View")